CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_extras/term.md

 ### Delivery
-The project artifacts should be stored and handed over in a folder "Term DE2" on your GitHub repo.
+The project artifacts should be stored and handed over in a folder "Term DE2" in a GitHub repo.

 The main artifact submitted is a 4-6 page report (including figures and data citation), with the following requirements:
 * documents the solution provided